sthagen/python-flare-floss/doc/theory.md

 Therefore, some authors obfuscate only the most sensitive resources used by malware in an attempt to blend in.
 We call this "string obfuscation".
-This maintains some difficulty around extracting host or network based signatures (such as filenames, registry keys, or domain names), while structuring the executable file like legitimate programs.
+String obfuscation maintains some difficulty around extracting host or network based signatures (such as filenames, registry keys, or domain names), while structuring the executable file like legitimate programs.
-String obfuscation is a technique that balances moderate anti-reverse engineering tricks with moderate stealth.
+This is a technique that balances moderate anti-reverse engineering tricks with a moderate level of stealth.

 As a reverse engineer, it takes significant effort to extract obfuscated strings from a malware sample.